HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 it would be as a separate wrapper that can be maintained and shipped separately.

-There is a separate issue of system libraries, such as BSD math library and functions like :function:`expm1`, :function:`log1p`, :function:`hypot`.
+There is a separate issue of system libraries, such as BSD math library and functions like :func:`expm1`, :func:`log1p`, :func:`hypot`.
 The functions in this library are available on nearly every platform (but not all).

-In this case, it is best to write code in terms of these native functions to take advantage of the vendor-supplied system library (for example :function:`log1p` is a machine instruction on the Intel x86).
+In this case, it is best to write code in terms of these native functions to take advantage of the vendor-supplied system library (for example :func:`log1p` is a machine instruction on the Intel x86).
-The library also provides portable implementations e.g. :function:`gsl_hypot` which are used as an automatic fall back via autoconf when necessary.
+The library also provides portable implementations e.g. :func:`gsl_hypot` which are used as an automatic fall back via autoconf when necessary.
-See the usage of :function:`hypot` in :file:`gsl/complex/math.c`, the implementation of :function:`gsl_hypot` and the corresponding parts of files :file:`configure.in` and :file:`config.h.in` as an example.
+See the usage of :func:`hypot` in :file:`gsl/complex/math.c`, the implementation of :func:`gsl_hypot` and the corresponding parts of files :file:`configure.in` and :file:`config.h.in` as an example.